fastmcp-me/puppeteer-vision-mcp/README.md

 - Converts HTML to well-formatted Markdown
 - Special handling for code blocks, tables, and other structured content
 - Accessible via the Model Context Protocol
+- Option to view browser interaction in real-time by disabling headless mode

 ## Installation